operard/formule1-analytics-hol/README.md

-# redbull-analytics-hol
+# formule1-analytics-hol
 Redbull Analytics HOL

-These are Terraform modules that deploy the Redbull Analytics HOL for Beginners on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
-They are developed jointly by Oracle and Redbull.
+These are Terraform modules that deploy the Formule1 Analytics HOL for Beginners on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
+They are developed by Oracle.

 HOL deploys Data Science on a VM:
 * [Beginners](beginners) DataScience Environment